goruco/goruco-next/source/news/2014-03-26-first-speakers-announced.md

 * Audrey Troutt - [Teaching Kids to Code on Raspberry Pi](/speakers/2014/audrey-troutt)

 * Aaron Quint - [The Future of Ruby Performance Tooling](/speakers/2014/aaron-quint)

+Tickets will be on sale from 2nd April (afternoon).
+We can't wait to see you there!